 While it can be hard to motivate to do much of anything when you don't feel well, getting outside for some fresh air and light exercise can help to wake the body up and help you hit the reset button.
 Keeping the exercise mild when you are dehydrated is important, so opt for a walk and be sure to bring your water bottle along.

 While you may be craving eggs benedict and that greasy side of bacon, these aren't exactly the power foods your body needs in its hungover state.
 The Cleveland Clinic recommends sticking to a relatively basic diet, such as the BRAT (bananas, rice, applesauce, and toast) diet, so as not to agitate the stomach further.
 If you can manage to eat a decent breakfast, foods like salmon, which is rich in B vitamins, can help decrease inflammation.

 The more hydrated you are, the better, and herbal teas have additional healing properties that can help wine hangover symptoms.
 If you are struggling with an upset stomach or nausea, try brewing a ginger tea to soothe your symptoms and aid digestion.
 Chamomile tea is another hydrating beverage with the added benefits of calming the mind and body.

-General hangover symptoms include feeling tired, having a mild headache or stomach upset, and being extra thirsty.
-Wine hangover symptoms aren't all that different, but they may come on with less drinking than with other alcoholic beverages and may be more severe.
-This may be especially true with red wine.
+General hangover symptoms include feeling tired, having a mild headache or upset stomach, and being extra thirsty.
+Wine hangover symptoms aren't all that different, but they may come on with less drinking compared to other alcoholic beverages and they may be more severe.
+This can be especially true with red wine.
 Symptoms include the following:

-- Migraine headaches - Like a regular headache but so much worse, the tannins and other compounds in red wine can trigger migraines in some people.
+- Migraine headaches - Similar to a regular headache but so much worse, the tannins and other compounds in red wine can trigger migraines in some people.
 This can happen after only one glass.